Mona May Karff: Personal life

-Karff was born in Bessarabia, a province in Tsarist Russia.
+Karff was born in Sokyriany, Bessarabia, then a province in Tsarist Russia.
 Sometime after the Bolshevik Revolution of 1917, her family moved to Tel Aviv, in what was then Palestine.
 Her father, Aviv Ratner, a wealthy Jewish land-owner, had taught her to play chess when she was 9 years old.
 Because of her natural ability, she started playing in tournaments in Tel Aviv and developed into a strong player.

 In 1930, she moved to Boston and became a U.S. citizen, aged 21.
 There she met and married her cousin, an attorney named Abraham S. Karff (15 March 1901 – 16 February 1995).
 The marriage was brief.
 She never remarried, but her long-time romantic relationship with Edward Lasker (a five-time U.S. Chess Open champion) was not a secret.

 Karff was also a stock investor who was worth a small fortune.
 She spoke eight languages fluently and traveled extensively.
 As an art lover, she spent a good portion of her fortune on modern art.
 She died in Manhattan on January 10, 1998.